Premiership of Keir Starmer

-Keir Starmer's tenure as Prime Minister of the United Kingdom began on 5 July 2024 when he accepted an invitation from King Charles III to form a government, succeeding Rishi Sunak of the Conservative Party.
-As prime minister he is serving concurrently as First Lord of the Treasury, Minister for the Civil Service and Minister for the Union.
+Keir Starmer's tenure as Prime Minister of the United Kingdom began on 5 July 2024 when he accepted an invitation from King Charles III to form a government, succeeding Rishi Sunak of the Conservative Party, and concluded upon his resignation on 20 July 2026.
+As prime minister Starmer also served simultaneously as First Lord of the Treasury, Minister for the Civil Service and Minister for the Union.

-Starmer, who has been Leader of the Labour Party since 2020, was appointed prime minister after the Labour Party had won a landslide victory at the 2024 general election, ending fourteen years of Conservative governance, becoming the first Labour prime minister since Gordon Brown in 2010 and the first Labour leader to win a general election since Tony Blair in 2005, but with the smallest share of the electoral vote of any majority government since record-keeping of the popular vote began in 1830.
-The 2025 local elections in England were the first local elections of Starmer's premiership, and in them both Labour and the Conservatives suffered significant losses, with major gains achieved by Reform UK and the Liberal Democrats.

-Under Starmer's premiership His Majesty's Government has ended certain Winter Fuel Payments for around 10 million people, implemented an early-release scheme for thousands of prisoners to reduce prison overcrowding, settled a number of public-sector strikes and announced the establishment of Great British Energy.
-The chancellor of the exchequer, Rachel Reeves, introduced the largest tax rises at a budget since March 1993 in her October 2024 budget, which is forecast to set the tax burden to its highest level in recorded history.
+Starmer, who had been Leader of the Labour Party since 2020, was appointed prime minister after his party had won a landslide victory at the 2024 general election, ending fourteen years of Conservative governance, becoming the first Labour prime minister since Gordon Brown in 2010 and the first Labour leader to win a general election since Tony Blair in 2005, but with the smallest share of the electoral vote of any majority government since record-keeping of the popular vote began in 1830.
+Under Starmer's premiership, the government ended certain Winter Fuel Payments for around 10 million people, implemented an early-release scheme for thousands of prisoners to reduce prison overcrowding, settled a number of public-sector strikes and announced the establishment of Great British Energy.
+He also in order to stop the industry from collapsing announced the nationalisation of Great British Steel.
+Rachel Reeves introduced the largest tax rises at a budget since March 1993 in her October 2024 budget.
 Starmer announced the Border Security Command to replace the defunct Rwanda asylum plan and the National Violent Disorder Programme in response to the 2024 riots, as well as reforms to workers' rights.
-In foreign policy, Starmer has supported Ukraine against the Russian invasion and initially supported Israel in the Gaza war, but has since called for a ceasefire in the Gaza Strip and condemned Israel's actions.
+In foreign policy, Starmer supported Ukraine against the Russian invasion and initially supported Israel in the Gaza war, but later called for a ceasefire in the Gaza Strip and condemned Israel's actions.
 In September 2025, his government formally recognised the State of Palestine.
+Starmer responded to the 2026 Iran war by shooting down Iranian drones and missiles over allied countries in the Middle East, but denied a request from US president Donald Trump to use British military bases and criticised opposition leaders Nigel Farage and Kemi Badenoch for their immediate support for the war.